rakkom/tradingview_to_python/README.md

 3. cron --> checker_BICwA.py **AND** checker_darvasbox.py

-## explanations for each code
+## Descriptions for Each Code Segment
-1. listens to webhook alert from TradingView
+1. Receives webhook alerts from TradingView.

-2. places buy orders and creates json file to track the order records
+2. Executes buy orders and generates a JSON file to keep track of order records.

-3. places the counter orders and run every x hours to monitor order records and current price of btc
+3. Initiates counter orders, running every specified number of hours to monitor order records and the current price of BTC.

 # External services and additional setup
-This bot requires TradingView, smee and cron setup, and of course Bybit.
+This bot necessitates the setup of TradingView, Smee, Cron, and, naturally, Bybit.

 - TradingView: https://www.tradingview.com/